christiangemesi/bachelorarbeit/README.md

 >  docker compose up # start the docker container
 >```
 > 3. Open the application in your browser at http://127.0.0.1:8000
+> Note: If the application is run for the first time

 >.env file:
 > ```